Intelligent-Internet-of-Things-Course/http-iot-api-demo/README.md

 APIs are exposed through a configurable port (7070) and accessible locally at: http://127.0.0.1:7070/api/iot/

+The project includes a set of demo client classes to show how to interact with the designed APIs using Java and the Apache HTTP Client Library (https://hc.apache.org/httpcomponents-client-ga/).
+Additional example can be found at: https://mkyong.com/java/apache-httpclient-examples/

 ## Modeled REST Resources

 The IoT Inventory resources currently modeled are: